Skip to content

 Subdomain segmentation

-Many ISPs and email access providers no longer only filter by IP address reputation.
+Many ISPs and email access providers no longer filter by IP address reputation.
 These filtering technologies now also account for domain-based reputation.
 This means that filters will look at all data associated with the sender’s domain and not just single out the IP address.
 For this reason, in addition to warming up your email IP, we also recommend having separate domains or subdomains for marketing, transactional, and corporate mail.

 We recommend segmenting your domains so that corporate mail is sent through your top-level domain, and marketing and transactional mail are sent through different domains or subdomains.